LipSurf/plugins/docs/langs.md

   3. Set `Plugin.languages.ja` to the localizeable things.

-  You can localize all the things that make sense to: pretty names, descriptions, match patterns etc.
+  You can localize all the things that make sense to: nice names (the pretty ones🌼), descriptions, match patterns etc.

-  The `commands` property should be an object with keys of command names that match the command names they localize and of type [`ILocalizedCommand`](/api-reference/command.md#ilocalizedcommand)).
+  The `commands` property should be an object with keys of command names that map to the English command names they localize and of type [`ILocalizedCommand`](/api-reference/command.md#ilocalizedcommand)).

 <<< @/docs/assets/HelloWorld.ja.ts